stfc/PSyclone/doc/developer_guide/coding-style.rst

   #) There are up to four major sections in each interface description: function
      description, parameter description and type, return value and type, and exceptions.
-The function description is required, all other sections only need to be written if they are applicable for the code being documented.
+The function description is required, all other sections only need be provided if they are applicable for the code being documented.
      The formatting for each section is slightly different:

          .. tabularcolumns:: |l|L|